Fraxcakeswap/fraxcake-subgraph/README.md

 curl https://goldsky.com | sh
 ```

-## Prepare code using templates

-1. NETWORK=frax-testnet yarn template

 ## Deployment

 For any of the subgraph: `blocks` as `[subgraph]`

 1. Run the `cd subgraphs/[subgraph]` command to move to the subgraph directory.

+2. Run `NETWORK=frax-testnet yarn template` to prepare code using templates.

-2. Run the `yarn codegen` command to prepare the TypeScript sources for the GraphQL (generated/\*).
+3. Run the `yarn codegen` command to prepare the TypeScript sources for the GraphQL (generated/\*).

-3. Run the `yarn build` command to build the subgraph, and check compilation errors before deploying.
+4. Run the `yarn build` command to build the subgraph, and check compilation errors before deploying.

-4. Run `goldsky login`
+5. Run `goldsky login`

-5. Deploy via `goldsky subgraph deploy <project-name>/<version> --path ./build`.
+6. Deploy via `goldsky subgraph deploy <project-name>/<version> --path ./build`.